neulab/pr-arena/README.md

 2. Navigate to one of the selected repositories
 3. Label an issue with `pr-arena` to trigger the automated fix:
     - Open or create an issue, click `Labels` in the sidebar, and select `pr-arena`
-4. Wait for the agent to resolve the issue and open the Arena (this may take 20–40 minutes)
+4. Wait for the agent to resolve the issue and open the Arena (this may take 10-20 minutes)
 5. Click the link in the comment to enter the Arena and choose your preferred model
 6. The selected fix will be automatically submitted as a Pull Request

+### Arena Lifecycle
-**⭐️ Progress is updated via comments on the issue—keep an eye on them!**
+- Progress is continuously updated via **comments** on the issue — keep an eye on them!
+- The Arena will automatically **close 60 minutes after the label is applied**.

 ## Privacy Notification
 1. The only code we collect is the `git_diff` generated during issue resolution.
 We **never** access or store the entire codebase, access GitHub secrets, or release any user data.